 Introduced in September 2023, the iPhone 15 and 15 Plus are two of Apple's current flagship iPhones, sold alongside the iPhone 15 Pro and iPhone 15 Pro Max.
-The new iPhones launched on Friday, September 22, and now is a fantastic time to buy an iPhone 15 or iPhone 15 Plus.
+The new iPhones launched in September 2023, which means now is a the best time to buy an iPhone 15 or iPhone 15 Plus.

 As brand-new models, the 6.1-inch iPhone 15 and 6.7-inch iPhone 15 Plus will last for many years to come and will remain part of Apple's flagship lineup for the next 12 months, so you can rest assured that something newer and better is not right around the corner.

 The iPhone 15 and 15 Plus start at $799 and offer a good balance between functionality, longevity, and price, but if cost is the major factor for you, Apple also offers the $429 iPhone SE with older technology and the prior-generation iPhone 14 and iPhone 14 Plus with pricing starting at $699.
 The two-year-old iPhone 13 is also available starting at $599.

 If you're looking for something better than the iPhone 15 and 15 Plus, you can step up to the iPhone 15 Pro or 15 Pro Max.
 The respective screen sizes of the Pro models are the same, but they include a number of upgrades such as an Always-On display with ProMotion technology, a customizable Action button instead of a ring/silent switch on the side, a faster A17 Pro chip, an advanced camera system with telephoto, and more.

 Choosing an iPhone is a major decision, so we have some buyer's guides that walk you through choosing the best device for you, and you'll also want to check out our iPhone deals post to get the best prices.

 - iPhone 15 vs. iPhone 15 Pro Buyer's Guide